Winter in Connecticut used to be brutal.

 Lake Waramaug, one of the most beautiful lakes in the entire state, is a perfect place for ice fishing.

 The fastest way to feel like you’re in a Currier & Ives print while on your Connecticut winter vacation is to take a sleigh ride through the countryside.

 This equestrian winter activity is definitely one of the most unique things to do in Connecticut in December on this list.

-Indoor things to do in Connecticut in December
+Indoor Activities to Do in Connecticut in December

 Winter in New England is like summer in the South.

-You spend most of your time indoors, and only go out for a fun activity or two.
+You spend most of your time indoors and only go out for a fun activity or two.
 While staying inside can be fun, it can also result in the classic case of cabin fever.

-So here’s a list of indoor activities across Connecticut in December.
+Here’s a list of indoor winter activities across Connecticut.

-While not all of them have reopened, plenty of the museums in Greenwich, Connecticut, and nearby are open and ready to keep you occupied while the snow falls outside.
+Plenty of the best museums in Connecticut are easily accessible and open all winter.
+They’re ready to keep you occupied while the snow falls outside.

 Blue Ox Axe Throwing introduced Connecticut to axe throwing, after the owners enjoyed it in Minnesota.
 The studio in nearby Bridgeport can be an intense way to blow-off some steam.